Dresden High Magnetic Field Laboratory User Program

 Proposals for experiments in pulsed high magnetic fields will be accepted in two calls per year.
 The submission deadlines are usually on May 15 and November 15.
 Experiments of accepted proposals should be performed within the following year.
 The proposals are administrated and evaluated in the frame of the EMFL user program.
 In order to discuss details for the experiments, we strongly recommend to contact the local staff of the HLD.

-- For 2019 the spring/summer submission deadline is May 15th!
+- For 2020 the autumn/winter submission deadline is May 15th!

 Please use the application form for magnet time on the EMFL webpage.

 Here you may download the EMFL user flyer.

 Please use the following acknowledgement phrase in your publications on high field experiments performed at the HLD:

 "We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL)."